makerdao/mips/MIP39/MIP39c3-Subproposals/MIP39c3-SP7.md

 `Lockup` - Determined during the RFC period.
 **None.**

-`MKR Moving Average` - Derived from the "Close" price on CoinGecko (latest data point per day, UTC), taking the average closing price for that eligibility period.
+`MKR Moving Average` - Is derived from the "Close" price on CoinGecko (latest data point per day, UTC), taking the average closing price for that eligibility period.
 See [spreadsheet](https://docs.google.com/spreadsheets/d/1YqExo-6-uVrXQoAkhayO5ZrupwxDZlxPnIHvA1TXWkw/edit?usp=sharing) for data.
 **Price: `$1737.12`**

 `Multiplier%` - Determined by the proposal's on-chain vote result.